yemoalakija/QUIZ-FIFA-WORLD-CUP/README.md

 #### Quiz Page

 After clicking the "START QUIZ" button, the next page opens up to start the quiz.
 The player can start playing the quiz and will receive quiz-results at the end.
+The questions are also randomize for higher user experience.
+Users can refresh the page and a new question is displayed.

 ![Quizpage](assets/images/Quizpage.png)

 #### Results Page

-On this last page, you will see your result out of 12 questions.
+On this last page, you will see your result out of 10 questions.
 There is also a "Back-Home" button to return to the Front Page or Start.

 ![Resultspage](assets/images/Resultspage.png)